developer-portal/content/tools/vagrant/about.md

 ## Installation

-Vagrant work on top of some virtualization or containerization technology.
+Vagrant works on top of some virtualization or containerization technology.
 To install Vagrant read the provider-specific instructions and tips:

 - [Vagrant with libvirt](/tools/vagrant/vagrant-libvirt.html)
 - [Vagrant with VirtualBox](/tools/vagrant/vagrant-virtualbox.html)